-Why Move A Hive?
+Why Move a Hive?

-The general rule of thumb is to move a hive less than 3 feet, or more than a mile.
-Three feet takes into account drift from foraging bees.
+The general rule is to move a hive less than 3 feet, or more than a mile.
+The shorter distance takes into account drift from foraging bees.
 They’ve already oriented to the hive’s position, and a move of less than 3Â feet in either direction will ensure they can still find their hive.
-A move of over a mile ensures the bees will orient to the new position and be able to return to the hive.
-If a move falls somewhere in between those two distances, they will fail to reorient and get lost upon return.
+A move of more than a mile ensures the bees will orient to the new position and be able to return to the hive.
+If a move is between those two distances, they will fail to reorient and get lost upon return.

 Beekeepers usually move a hiveÂ for personal reasons.
 Sometimes we move houses or farms, while other timesÂ we purchase established hives from other beekeepers and aim to bring them home.
 In the beekeeping area where I live, it’s common for local beekeepers to sell established nucleus colonies (commonly calledÂ nucs), which need to be transported back to your apiary once purchased.

 Preparation for a hive move happens in two stages: beekeeperÂ preparation and hive preparation.

-First, you need to your ducks in a row before even touching the hive.
+You need to establish certain things before even touching the hive.
 Set up the new location by puttingÂ hive stands in place, erecting electric fencing, and clearing and mowing the area if necessary.
-FillÂ the transportation vehicle with a full of tank of gas, so that once you’re loaded up, you canÂ drive directly to the destination.
-Don’t stop if you can help it!
+FillÂ the transportation vehicle with fuel so that once you’re loaded up, you canÂ drive directly to the destination.
+Don’t stop if you can help it.

 Some vehicles are better for transporting bees than others.
 Admittedly, I’ve moved bees in a flatbed truck, a family Subaru Forester and a tiny hatchback Toyota Priusâ€”with varied degrees of success.
-Know that there can be a leakage of bees from the hive, even though it’s sealed (something we’ll get to in a moment).
-If the hive is in an enclosed vehicle—as it was driving across town in my Priusâ€”any bees that escape will instinctively fly towards the windows in an effort to find the light.
-A few leaked bees isn’t disastrous, but that depends on the kind of driver and beekeeper you are.
+Bees can “leak” from the hive even though it’s sealed, so if it’s inside a vehicleâ€”as it was driving across town in my Priusâ€”any bees that escape will instinctively fly toward the windows trying to find the light.
+A few leaked bees is not a disaster, but that depends on the kind of driver and beekeeper you are.
 Maybe keep the bee suit on in the car just in case.

-Once your vehicle(s) and locations are secured, you’re ready forÂ hive preparation.
-Split the hive or reduce the weight of the hive if needed (more on that below).
+Once your vehicles and locations are secured, you’re ready forÂ hive preparation.
+Split the hive or reduce the weight of the hive if needed.
 Also, secure the hive with screens along the entrance and the top of the hive because ventilation is critical for stressed hives.
-Overheating can lead to melted comb, dead brood, and injured or loss of bees.
+Overheating can lead to melted comb, dead brood and injured bees.
 Finally, secure your hives in the vehicle with a strong, reliable nylon strap before moving.

-Tips For Success
+Tips for Success

 - Split large hives into manageable supers to save your back.
 There are many ways to move a large established hive.
 You can take the move as an opportunity to split the hive and create two colonies, or you can remove frames of honey to lighten the load and replace them when you arrive at your destination.
-These are but two examples.

-- Take weather and distance of move into account.
+- Consider the weather and distance of move.
 Wet bees are angry bees, and soggy beekeepers are grumpy movers.
 Plan your move for a clear day.
-Also make preparations in accordance with the distance of your move: Long-distance moves should include ample screening for maximum ventilation and the ability for you to check on the bees and spray water on them if necessary.
-Shorter moves (under 45 minutes), can usually be conducted with less fuss and potentially fewerÂ screens, depending on the time of year the move takes place.
+Also prepare in accordance with the distance of your move: Long-distance moves should include ample screening for maximum ventilation and the ability for you to check on the bees and spray water on them if necessary.
+Shorter moves (travel time of less than 45 minutes) can usually be conducted with less fuss and potentially fewerÂ screens, depending on the time of year the move takes place.

 Planning ahead goes a long way toward an effective hiveÂ move, but it’s really quite simple.
-As far as livestock go, they’re easy-going, compact in their housing and adapt well to new locations.
-Plan to move them in comfort and without dilly dallying so your move will be easy and uneventfulâ€”very good things when it comes to honeybees!
+As far as livestock go, bees are easy-going and compact in their housing, and they adapt well to new locations.
+Plan to move them in comfort and without delay so the transition will be easy and uneventfulâ€”very good things when it comes to honeybees.